Heckler & Koch MP7: Design details

 The MP7 uses a short-stroke piston gas system as is used on H&K's G36 and HK416 in place of a blowback system traditionally seen on submachine guns.
 The 4.6×30mm ammunition is exclusive to the gun and offers low recoil.
 This ammunition is unique among submachine guns in that the bullet is made almost entirely of a hardened steel penetrator instead of softer copper or lead.
-The MP7 has a cyclic rate of fire of around 950 rounds per minute.
+The MP7 has a cyclic rate of fire of around 950 rounds per minute (which is around 15.8 rounds per second).

 The MP7 allows a conventional 20, 30 or 40-round box magazine to be fitted within the pistol grip (the 20-round magazine is comparable in size to a 15-round 9×19mm magazine, while the 40-round magazine compares to a 30-round 9×19mm magazine).
 It features an ambidextrous fire selector, bolt catch lever and magazine release.
 It has an extendable stock and a folding front grip (MP7 and MP7A1 variants, the MP7A2 lacks the folding front grip); it can be fired either one-handed or two-handed.
 It is compact and light, due to the use of polymers in its construction.